Online Caching with Optimistic Learning: Performance evaluation

 Scenario $1$ in Fig. \ref{fig:bi_unconst}.a shows the effect of good predictions as OBC maintains utility within $5.32\%$ of BHS's utility after $t\!\!=\!\!2.5k$.
 Even when the recommendations are not followed, OBC preserves the sublinear regret, achieving a gap of $27.4\%$ and $10.36\%$ for $t\!\!=\!\!1k$ and $t\!\!=\!\!5k$, respectively.
 Akin patterns appear in the second scenario (Fig. \ref{fig:bi_unconst}.b) but with lower utilities across all policies due to the more spread requests.
 Recall that the area between a policy and BHS is the average regret.

 Next, we consider the case of budget constraint and evaluate $\pi_{oec}$ for scenario 1, Fig. \ref{fig:bi_const_st}.a, and scenario 2, Fig. \ref{fig:bi_const_st}.b.
-The prices at each slot are generated uniformly at random in the normalized range $[0, 1]$, and the available budget is generated randomly $b_t \!\!=\!\! \mathcal{N}(0.5, 0.05) \!\! \times \!\!
-10$ for scenario 1, and $b_t \!\! =\!\! \mathcal{N}(0.5, 0.05) \!\! \times \!\!
-30$ for scenario 2, i.e., enough for approx. $10$ and $30$ files, respectively.
+The prices at each slot are generated uniformly at random in the normalized range $[0, 1]$, and the available budget is generated randomly $b_t = \mathcal{N}(0.5, 0.05) \times 10$, i.e., enough for approximately $10$ files.
 Such tight budgets magnify the role of dual variables and allow us to test the constraint satisfaction.
 The benchmark $x^\star$ is computed once for the \emph{full time horizon}, and its utility is plotted for each $t$.
 In both scenarios, we note that the constraint violation for all policies is approximately similar, fluctuating during the first few slots and then stabilizing at zero.
 Hence, we plot it for one case.

 Concluding, we find that $\pi_{oec}$ can even outperform the benchmark since it is allowed to violate the constraints at some time slots, provided that the constraints are eventually satisfied, which occurs either due to strict satisfaction or due to having an ample subsidy at some slots.
 Moreover, in the first scenario (Fig.\ref{fig:bi_const_st}.a), the good predictions enable OEC to outperform $x^\star$ by $42.5\%$ after observing all requests ($T\!\!=\!\!5K$).
 OGD, and OEC with noisy predictions attain utility units improvement of $26.5\%$, $39.3\%$, respectively, over the BHS.
 In the second scenario (Fig.\ref{fig:bi_const_st}.b) , the good forecast enables a utility gain of $67.1\%$ compared to, $-11.3\%$, and $49.7\%$ for OGD and OEC with noisy prediction, respectively.
-We stress that the algorithms scale for very large libraries $\mathcal N$, and the only bottleneck is finding $x^\star$ which involves the horizon $T$, see also \cite{paschos-infocom19, abhishek-sigm20}; this is not required in real systems.
+The algorithms scale for very large libraries $\mathcal N$, and the only bottleneck is finding $x^\star$ which involves the horizon $T$, see also \cite{paschos-infocom19, abhishek-sigm20}; this is not required in real systems.
+The code for the presented policies and experiments is available at \cite{code}.